 - Underbody Protection.
 Harnesses that only focus on protecting the chest do not eliminate all uncomfortable sensations your dog feels.
 Your dog’s underbody needs extra protection, such as wool material, to keep your dog’s legs from becoming sore.

-4 Best Dog Collars For Pulling: Prevent the Pull!
+The 6 Best Dog Collars For Pulling: Prevent the Pull!

 Several brands of dog collars offer anti-pulling features.
 Here’s our quick guide for recommended collars to stop pulling.
 We’ll detail a few recommended options in detail below.